Ballan wrasse: Habitat and biology

 They can be found at depths from 1 to 50 m amongst rocks, seaweed and reefs.
 All ballan wrasses are female for their first four to 14 years before a few change into males.
 Large fish of the species are almost certainly male.
 The thick lips and sharp front teeth of the ballan wrasse are an adaptation for extracting shellfish from rocks.
 These are supplemented by powerful pharyngeal teeth which are placed further back in the throat and which can break up shells to access flesh inside.
 This species also feeds on crustaceans and their diet includes hard-shelled crabs and small lobsters.
 They will swim into shallower water so that they can prey on the shellfish which cling to underwater cliff faces and inshore rocks.
 They will also inhabit areas with good covering of kelp and other seaweeds.
 The male builds a nest of algae in a crevice in the rocks in which one or more females lay eggs.
 The male defends the nest until the eggs hatch into pelagic larvae after a week or two.
+The species has been recorded living for up to 34 year.

 Ballan wrasse do not have stomachs.